 Our MMT program is offered as a full-time, one-year (three terms) program for those with a Bachelor of Music Therapy, or as a two-year (six terms) program for those with a Bachelor of Music degree (honours), or (providing all program pre-requisties are met) other applicable honours degree.

-In our two-year program, you’ll complete two practica in your first year and a one-day-per-week practicum for two terms in your second year.
-For your first practicum, you’ll work with another student and two clients at Laurier’s onsite clinic.
+In our two-year program, you’ll complete one practica in your first year and a one-day-per-week practicum for two terms in your second year.
+For your first practicum, you’ll work with another student and clients at Laurier’s onsite clinic.
 You’ll also partake in group sessions in off-campus community settings.
-At the end of your first year, a full-time summer placement will give you additional clinical experience.
 In your second year, you’ll work in an off-campus facility.
+At the end of your first and second years, a full-time summer placement will give you additional clinical experience.
+Practicum courses are linked with classroom courses so that you can make connections between music therapy/music psychotherapy theories and practices.
+In the practicum courses, you’ll be able to work with a variety of client populations.

 Our graduates have gone on to work in health care, education and private practice.
 Examples of jobs held by our graduates include: